Lyme Regis: Geography

 To the south-west are Poker's Pool, Seven Rock Point and Pinhay Bay and to the north-east is Charmouth.
 The coast is subject to landslips that expose the Jurassic-age fossils to be found on the beaches.
 "The Dowlands Landslip" occurred on 24 December 1839, 3 mi west along the coast in Devon, in an area belonging to Bindon Manor.
 About 45 acre of wheat and turnip fields were dislodged when a great chasm more than 300 ft across, 160 ft deep and 0.75 mi long was formed.
 The crops remained intact on the top of what became known as "Goat Island" among the newly formed gullies.
 On 3 February 1840 a smaller landslip occurred nearby.
 The phenomenon attracted many visitors, and farmers charged sixpence to view it.
 The area is now known as The Undercliff and is of interest for its diverse natural history.

 Landslides continued to cause problems in the area into the 21st century.
 In 2005, work began on a £16 million engineering project to stabilise the cliffs and protect the town from coastal erosion.
 The town's main beach was relaid and reopened on 1 July 2006.
 On the evening of 6 May 2008, a 400 m section of land slipped onto the beach between Lyme Regis and Charmouth.
 Police described the landslip as the "worst in 100 years".
 It called for diverting the South West Coast Path inland between Lyme Regis and Charmouth via the Lyme Regis Golf Course.

 Demography

-In the 2011 census the town's parish had 2,431 dwellings, 1,770 households and a population of 3,671.
+In the 2011 census, the town's parish had 2,431 dwellings, 1,770 households and a population of 3,671.

-The population of the parish in the censuses between 1921 and 2011 is shown in the table below.
+The population of the parish in the censuses between 1921 and 2011 is shown in the table below:

-The 2012 mid-year estimate for the population of the parish is 3,637.
+The 2012 mid-year estimate for the population of the parish was 3,637.

+Transport

+Lyme Regis railway station served the town between 1903 and 1965; it was a stop on the Lyme Regis branch line to Axminster.
+The nearest National Rail station is now at Axminster, 6 mi away, with South Western Railway services to London Waterloo, Salisbury and Exeter St Davids.

+Bus services are operated predominantly by First Hampshire & Dorset, with routes connecting the town to Axminster station, Beer, Bridport, Seaton and Weymouth.